bayfrontmedia/bones/_docs/actions.md

 To get a list of all hooked actions (valid for the CLI interface), the `php bones action:list` command can be used.
 For more information, see [CLI](libraries/cli.md).

+## Caching

+Due to the resource-intensive nature of loading all the actions, when the `actions.cache` config array is `true`, all the instantiated actions will be cached in `storage/app/cache`.

+For this reason, it is important that any environment-specific logic is kept in the `action` method, as `isActive` will not be rechecked when reading from the cache.

+When any changes to actions have been made, the action cache will need to be cleared.
+You can do so by using the `php bones cache:clear actions` command.

 ## Events

 Bones is set up to use the following events, in order of execution: